empathicqubit/web-audio-stream-sync/README.md

 ----------------------------

 1. Create a folder at /frontend/public/audio and save your OGG audio files there.
 They should all be the same length.
 2. Copy the file /.env.sample to /.env.
 Change the `AUDIO_FILES_ARRAY` to include your files.
+If you do not create this file, it will be generated automatically.
 3. Run the following commands:
 ```sh
 yarn install